Hillbank

 Hillbank is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Hillbank's dwelling structures, as per the latest Census, consisted entirely of houses with no other types such as semi-detached dwellings, apartments, or others.
-This is in contrast to Adelaide metro's structure which comprised 75.2% houses and 24.9% other dwellings.
-Home ownership in Hillbank was at 31.5%, similar to the Adelaide metro level.
-The remaining dwellings were either mortgaged (56.0%) or rented (12.5%).
-The median monthly mortgage repayment in Hillbank was $1,495, lower than Adelaide's average of $1,562.
-The median weekly rent figure in Hillbank was recorded as $346, slightly higher than Adelaide metro's $320.
-Nationally, Hillbank's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Hillbank's dwelling structure, as per the latest Census, was entirely houses with 0.0% other dwellings, contrasting Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Hillbank stood at 31.5%, similar to Adelaide metro, with mortgaged dwellings at 56.0% and rented ones at 12.5%.
+The median monthly mortgage repayment was $1,495, below Adelaide's average of $1,562.
+Median weekly rent in Hillbank was $346, higher than Adelaide metro's $320.
+Nationally, Hillbank's mortgage repayments were lower at $1,495 compared to Australia's $1,863, and rents were also lower at $346 against the national figure of $375.

 Frequently Asked Questions - Housing